The Five Structural Conditions of Brand as a Decision System

 Summary

-The Five Structural Conditions of Brand as a Decision System determine whether an organization’s brand operates as a decision system or as an interpretive narrative.
+The Five Structural Conditions of Brand as a Decision System determine whether an organization’s brand operates as a load-bearing decision system or as an interpretive narrative.